The Power of Subtraction in Your Hiring Process

 When we start by identifying and prioritizing what is essential, it can help clear out and eliminate excess that often muddies the hiring process and creates opportunities for bias.
 A great example of excess can be found in job descriptions.

-Job descriptions are often filled with noise, whether from fluffy language, historical qualifications, or problematic words.
+Job descriptions can be noisy.
+Whether from fluffy language, historical qualifications, or problematic words.
 Not only does this cloud a candidate’s understanding of the role and possibly detract them from applying, but it also exhibits a lack of clarity in what your company is looking for in a candidate.
 Remember, less is more.

 By subtracting the redundancies, you’ll attract a broader and more qualified pool of candidates as well as arm yourself with clarity for the screening process.